-Katy qualified as a nurse in 1997 and has worked in medicine since this time.
+Katy qualified as a nurse in 1997 and worked in general medicine with the aim, always, of becoming a community nurse.
 In 2007 she achieved a degree in Specialist Community Nursing and began working for the Community Respiratory Team in Oxford.

-In 2011 she began working for Berkshire Healthcare NHS Foundation trust to set up a new Community Respiratory Service that includes Pulmonary Rehabilitation and Oxygen Review Service.
-Since this time she has also obtained qualifications in COPD, Respiratory, Spirometry and various Management qualifications.
+In 2011 she was asked by Berkshire Healthcare NHS Foundation trust to set up the Community Respiratory Service that includes Pulmonary Rehabilitation and Home Oxygen Review Service.
+Since this time she has also obtained qualifications in COPD, Respiratory, Spirometry, asthma and various Management qualifications.

 Current role: Respiratory Nurse Specialist